leontrolski/stepping/ideas.md

 _Spell out one of the following:_

+- Further expand on the energy industry meter reads example, it's actually a pretty good match.
 - Dashboard-like pages with graphs per day over time.
-- Further expand on the energy industry meter reads example, it's actually a pretty good match.
+- Build system a la Bazel.
+- Compiler.
+- UI.
 - Anything with a comments page, demonstrate what happens if we dump the `<html>` on changes.
 - Realtime interactive page like Google docs.
 - A bank-like thing with money coming in and out?